johannst/dotfiles/README.md

 ```
 Then create and implement the installer function with the name provided in the newly created entry.

-Then create an entry in the `install.config` file with the tag that matches the tag provided in the `gToolsConfig`.
+To enable installion create an entry in the `install.config` file with the tag that matches the tag provided in the `gToolsConfig`.